Inflation -- who cares? Monetary Policy in Times of Low Attention: Optimal Monetary Policy

-While lower attention renders forward guidance, make-up policies and other policies that work (partly) through inflation expectations ineffective, lower attention also stabilizes inflation, as can be seen from the right panel in Figure \ref{fig:romp}.
+While lower attention renders forward guidance, make-up policies and other policies that work (partly) through inflation expectations less effective, lower attention also stabilizes inflation, as can be seen from the right panel in Figure \ref{fig:romp}.
 First, because lower attention mutes the inflation response to shocks and output (see Proposition \ref{prop:pc}).
 Second, the lower ELB frequency further stabilizes the economy.
 Thus, lower attention to inflation can help stabilizing actual inflation and reduces the number of binding-ELB periods.
-The lower inflation volatility at lower levels of attention in fact justifies these low attention levels, as optimal attention depends positively on inflation volatility (see Section \eqref{sec:theory}).
+The lower inflation volatility at lower levels of attention in fact justifies these low attention levels, as optimal attention depends positively on inflation volatility (see Section \ref{sec:data}).
 This low volatility, however, requires an increase in the inflation target, which is costly.
+Thus, it is not clear \textit{a priori} whether lower attention leads to welfare gains or not.